NucciTheBoss/microbiome_workshop2020/README.md

-Please note that what is installed in /gpfs/group/dml129/default/microbiome_workshop2020 may differ from this repository as the actual set up version will contain conda environments
+Please note that what is installed in /gpfs/group/dml129/default/microbiome_workshop2020 may differ from this repository as the actual setup version of this repository will contain conda environments

 ## Software
 The repository contains the following software: